xxIslexx/aimbot/README.md

 - The solution is opened from the repository root
 - The `offsets/` folder exists with the latest .hpp offsets files
 - Your include paths are correct for your setup

+## Will I get banned if I use this online ?

+Of course.
+This project contains no built-in security features, anti-cheat bypasses, or obfuscation.

+Using this code on any server protected by VAC or VAC Live will result in an immediate and permanent ban.

+The current version is a raw "rage-style" base (instant snaps to targets).
+While you can modify the source code to implement "legit" features (such as Smoothing, RCS, or Visibility Checks), the signature of the DLL and the injection method will still be highly detectable by Valve's heuristic and signature-based scanning.

+I may release a more secured or "legit" version of this code in the future,

 ## Credits